 It's actually a sliding scale because a family of two could get out of poverty on $1,400 a month, while a family of three could get out of poverty on $1,800 a month and so on, because it costs less to share a house and other living expenses.

-Now you may be thinking, yeah, but does it work?
-Does giving everybody free money really lift people out of poverty?
+Now you may be thinking: "yeah, but does it work?
+Does giving everybody free money really lift people out of poverty?"

-In 1968, 1,200 economists signed a letter recommending that the United States begin a program of universal basic income. the Nixon administration push this forward in the form of the Family Assistance plan, which had a 90% approval rating in the press, and passed the house with a vote of 243 to 155, before dying in the senate due to political infighting, and a false report that the experiments had increased divorce rates.
+In 1968, 1,200 economists signed a letter recommending that the United States begin a program of universal basic income. the Nixon administration pushed this forward in the form of the Family Assistance plan, which had a 90% approval rating in the press, and passed the house with a vote of 243 to 155, before dying in the senate due to political infighting, and a false report that the experiments had increased divorce rates.

 Universal basic income directly and effectively addresses poverty.
 It provides a safety net for everyone, because in our world of rapid change, anybody can lose a job at any time.
 And anybody could have their investments wiped out at any time.

 It removes the red tape and guesswork involved in distributing aid.
-And it gets rid of the Means Test: that degrading process where people have to prove that they're poor enough to qualify for assistance.
-This is a critical economic point because it takes the distribution of money out of the business of picking winners and losers, which involves making the judgment call of who's the working poor versus who's the lazy poor.
+And it gets rid of the means test: that degrading process where people have to prove that they're poor enough to qualify for assistance.
+This is a critical economic point, because it takes the distribution of money out of the business of picking winners and losers, which involves making the judgment call of who's the working poor versus who's the lazy poor.

 Now look, I've lived in the poorest county in Ohio.
 I've seen things like food stamp scams, where somebody walks into a restaurant with a case of soft drinks, trying to sell it to the owner.
 Where'd they get the soft drinks?
 Well, with food stamps at a grocery store.
 And they're basically trying to turn that into money.